jayroh/better_image_tag/README.md

 will allow your specs to:

 1. For all specs -- turn the inlining or size fetching features off.
-2. For view specs -- use, or disable, the `better_image_tag` functionality.
+2. For helper or view specs -- configure the `better_image_tag` functionality per test.

 In `rails_helper.rb`,